ronreiter/interactive-tutorials/tutorials/learnjavaonline.org/en/Try and Catch.md

 Exercise
 --------
 In this exercise, you will try to catch problematic code.
 I will create a problematic code block.
-I want you to wrap the problematic code in the try block, than make it print "Problem with code detected" if the exception is thrown.
+I want you to wrap the problematic code in the try block, then make it print "Problem with code detected" if the exception is thrown.

 NOTE: Use ArrayIndexOutOfBoundsException as exception, or Exception as the exception.